Healthy, Seasonal Menu Planning

 82C

-Duck breast, Magret best if rare or medium rare - same as for beef
+Duck breast, Magret best rare / medium rare - same as for beef

 125